Law Offices of Michael E. Cindrich, APC 225 Broadway, Suite 2100 San Diego, CA 92101

 Cultivation of Peyote – 11363 HS

 Under Health & Safety Code 11363 HS, California law makes it a crime to plant, process, harvest or cultivate peyote.
-The drug of peyote is often used in Native American religious ceremonies as an hallucinogenic drug.
-The crime of cultivation of peyote can be charged as either a misdemeanor or a felony.
+The drug of peyote is often used in Native American religious ceremonies as a hallucinogenic drug.
+The crime of cultivating peyote can be charged as either a misdemeanor or a felony.

 Being Under the Influence of a Controlled Substance – 11550 HS